MicrosoftDocs/quantum-docs/articles/how-to-migrate-to-modern.md

 ---
 author: bradben
-description: Learn how to update your Classic QDK Q# programs to run on the Modern QDK. ms.date: 01/04/2024 ms.author: brbenefield ms.service: azure-quantum ms.subservice: core ms.topic: how-to
+description: Learn how to update your Classic QDK Q# programs to run on the Modern QDK, which platforms are supported, and what functionality has been deprecated. ms.date: 01/04/2024 ms.author: brbenefield ms.service: azure-quantum ms.subservice: core ms.topic: whats-new
 no-loc: ['Q#', '$$v']
 title: Migrate Your Q# Programs for the Modern QDK
 uid: microsoft.quantum.how-to.migrate-code
+#customer intent: As a quantum programmer, I want to update my programs that use the old qdk.
 ---

 # Migrate your Q# code to the Modern QDK